Is Paula's Choice Clinical 1% Retinol Treatment Safe?

 - Pregnant or breastfeeding women

-- Beginners to retinol
+- Individuals new to retinol or retinoids

-- People with broken or compromised skin
+- People with very sensitive, compromised, or easily irritated skin

 Common Side Effects